MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

   az version --query \"azure-cli\"
   ```

+  For more example comparisons between Bash, PowerShell and Cmd, see [Query Azure CLI command output](./query-azure-cli.md)

   ---

-  For more example comparisons of Bash, PowerShell and Cmd, see [Query Azure CLI command output](./query-azure-cli.md)

 - The best way to troubleshoot a quoting issue is to run the command with the `--debug` flag.
 This flag reveals the actual arguments received by the Azure CLI in [Python's syntax](https://docs.python.org/3/tutorial/introduction.html#strings).